Iredell Health System Pharmacy Completes New IV Room

-Iredell Memorial Hospital recently completed construction on a new IV Room, also known as its Cleanroom, for its pharmacy team to prepare medical treatments.
+Iredell Memorial Hospital recently completed construction of a new IV room, also known as its Cleanroom, for its pharmacy team to prepare medical treatments.

-Building and implementing the IV Room has required more than three years to complete, overlapping a change of Iredell Pharmacy directors.
+Building and implementing the IV room required more than three years to complete, overlapping a change of Iredell Pharmacy directors.

 Many hospitals are having to relocate their pharmacies to build an IV room that meets the new standards.
 Others have yet to build an IV room because of the large expense or the disruption of workflow.

 Randi Raynor, the pharmacy’s current director, emphasized the health system’s commitment to comply with regulations and foster a safe environment.

 “When you look at the landscape of the country, when these standards came down, it was really hard for health systems and hospitals to make those adjustments.
 But we were always willing to do the work to make the adjustments to be compliant and keep our team and our patients safe,” Raynor said.
 “It’s nice to see the fruits of your labor, to be able to hear, ‘This is what is right and expected,’ and then to say, ‘OK, that’s what we’re going to do.’”

 In its previous IV room, Iredell Pharmacy staff needed to use certain treatments it prepared within one to four hours.
 But the new IV room will enable pharmacy staff to create and store the treatments in its refrigerator or at room temperature for several days.
 This effective treatment dating will improve workflow, enable staff to proactively prepare treatment, and allow patients to access treatment in a timelier manner.